jecki/DHParser/documentation_src/manuals/transform.rst

                 (factor
                   (NUMBER "5"))))))))

-This syntax tree is already devoid of superflous characters such as the brackets to delimit groups or the insignificant whitespace between the numbers and operators.
+This syntax tree is already devoid of superfluous characters such as the brackets to delimit groups or the insignificant whitespace between the numbers and operators.
 (The whitespace has been removed by the ``@drop = whitespace`` directive, while any string that has not directly been assigned to a symbol has been removed by the